Gingrich still alive after Iowa, plotting revenge

 The ad lays out Gingrich's argument that he is the more reliable conservative on a host of issues from jobs to taxes to abortion and guns.

-Republican strategists say Gingrich already should have been responding to negative attacks and wonder if it is coming too late.
+Republican strategists say Gingrich should have already begun an effort to respond to negative attacks and wonder if it is coming too late.

 "He has not run a very good campaign," said Todd Harris, who has advised several Republican political campaigns.
 "There's no apparent strategy.
 There's no apparent message."